top of page

 What is pancreatitis in dogs?

-Here's how pancreatitis happens: if the pancreas malfunctions and releases this digestive enzyme early, the pancreas becomes inflamed.
+Here's how pancreatitis happens: if the pancreas malfunctions and activates this digestive enzyme early, the pancreas becomes inflamed.
 Digestive enzymes can begin irritating surrounding tissues instead of helping break down food.
 The pancreas is essentially digesting itself by this early-activated, released enzyme.

 Unfortunately, pancreatitis in dogs is often very painful.
 Many dogs experience significant abdominal discomfort, which may show up as: